 The dental implant procedure involves replacing a missing tooth and root with artificial ones.
 The dentist implants a metal screw in the jawbone and places a tooth-like crown on the post.
 After the procedure, an artificial tooth may perform the same functions like a natural one.
 However, just as a natural tooth, a dental implant runs the risk of infection.

-A dental implant infection may arise because of bacterias accumulation around the implant on the gum line.
+A dental implant infection may arise because of bacteria accumulation around the implant on the gum line.
 This may contribute to the development of infection called peri-implantitis.
 This condition affects your gums and may weaken the fixed implant tooth.

 1. Gum swelling

 It is crucial to treat gum infection as fast as possible.
-Otherwise, the infection may spread on surrounding soft tissues of the mouth and through the body.
+Otherwise, the infection may spread to surrounding soft tissues of the mouth and through the body.
 This may cause extremely serious health problems.